Jats: Varna status

 There are conflicting scholarly views regarding the varna status of Jats in Hinduism.
 Historian Satish Chandra describes the varna of Jats as "ambivalent" during the medieval era.
-According to anthropologist Indera Paul Singh, Brahmins demoted the varna status of Jats from Kshatriya to Sat Shudra (clean Shudra) in the Vedic period for challenging the authority of Brahmins.
 Historian Irfan Habib states that the Jats were a "pastoral Chandala-like tribe" in Sindh during the eighth century.
 Their 11th-century status of Shudra varna changed to Vaishya varna by the 17th century, with some of them aspiring to improve it further after their 17th-century rebellion against the Mughals.
-He cites Al-Biruni and Dabestan-e Mazaheb to support the claims of Shudra and Vashiya varna respectively.
+He cites Al-Biruni and Dabistan-i Mazahib to support the claims of Shudra and Vashiya varna respectively.

-The Rajputs refused to accept Jat claims to Kshatriya status during the later years of the British Raj and this disagreement frequently resulted in violent incidents between the two communities.
 The claim at that time of Kshatriya status was being made by the Arya Samaj, which was popular in the Jat community.
 The Arya Samaj saw it as a means to counter the colonial belief that the Jats were not of Aryan descent but of Indo-Scythian origin.

+Christopher Bayly writes that the ruling dynasties among the Jats, Rajputs and Maratha, that arose when the Islamic cultural influence diminished, mostly originated from peasant of nomadic castes, but they performed rituals such as Śrāddha by employing high status Brahmins.
+These communities hoped that such rituals would enable them to make a Kshatriya claim.

+Dipankar Gupta states that the reason that originally low castes, such as Jat or Rajput, who had a shudra status in the early medieval era, have been enabled to claim Kshatriya status in modern times is due to political power.
+He also says that Rajputs, Jats, Marathas - all claim Kshatriya status but do not accept each other's claim.
+There is no agreement on who is a true kshatriya caste.

+Marriage

+Jat marriages are traditionally structured around clan (gotra) exogamy and village exogamy, with marriage within the same gotra or village typically prohibited.
+At the same time, caste endogamy is commonly observed, with Jats marrying within their own community.
+These practices are considered important for maintaining kinship alliances and social cohesion across villages and regions.

+Jat weddings combine pan-Indian rituals with local customs.
+Ceremonies often include processions, communal feasts, and ritual gifting, serving both social and symbolic functions.
+Weddings are frequently public events, used to reinforce clan ties, demonstrate social status, and maintain local prestige.

+In some regions, informal caste councils (khap panchayats) have historically played a role in regulating marriages.
+These councils may enforce community norms, particularly regarding same-gotra, inter-village, or inter-caste unions.
+While such councils have been criticized for restricting individual choice, they have traditionally functioned as a mechanism for maintaining social order within Jat community.